 If the AKI in an end-entity certificate contains information that changes when the issuer certificate is modified, it may block a 'smooth' replacement of issuer certificates (e.g. when updating a CA certificate to modify the expiry date).
+Thus, the authorityCertSerialNumber MUST NOT be used.

-Possible attributes in AKI include the directoryName of the authority that issued the issuer certificate, which is safe to include as it should not change, as well as the serial number (which may or may not change), or the keyIdentifier of the end-entity issuing CA. If the keyIdentifier has been generated using one of the two recommended methods from RFC 5280 (i.e. is purely derived from the public key value), it will not impair smooth replacement.
+Possible other values in AKI include the directoryName of the authority that issued the issuer certificate, which is safe to include as it should not change, or the keyldentifier of the end-entity issuing CA. If the keyldentifier has been generated using one of the two recommended methods from RFC 5280 (i.e., is purely derived from the public key value), it will not impair smooth replacement.